 Every day there’s bad news.
 I’ve worked for enough newspapers to know that the news is bad for a reason.
 It’s not like there’s only bad news happening.
 But they only REPORT bad news.

 The newspaper industry knows that you will pick up a paper that has a lion on it that is about to eat you.
-If you’re American then you certainly aren’t hungry so the donut tree can wait.
+If you’re American then you certainly aren’t hungry so the donut tree can wait, but can the index?

 “It’s Obamacare!”
 “It’s the government bailouts!”
 “It’s Greece!”

 I like the last one.
 Everytime Greece is in the news every stock investor I know loses money because “It’s Greece!” and then you turn on TV and people even uglier than me are talking about Greece like it’s a Hiroshima on the economy.

 Then they forget about it for awhile (“it’s Ebola!”) and then it’s back in the news again.

 Solution: Macroeconomics is largely a myth.
 It’s just an extra thing to study in college so they can justify charging you $40,000 a semester.

 Even politics is a myth, particularly in the West.
 How much has a President really moved the needle on your life.